Researcher Application Process

 - managed services for hosting databases, services and applications

-Any research team wishing to use SHARE as their mechanism of recruitment to a clinical trial (or as one of their mechanisms of recruitment) is required to download and complete the application form and email it to Louise Dow firstname.lastname@example.org
+Any research team wishing to use SHARE as their mechanism of recruitment to a clinical trial (or as one of their mechanisms of recruitment) is required to download and complete the appropriate application form (from the forms at the top of this page) and email it to Louise Dow at [email protected]

 The request may be for feasibility, resulting in a simple statement of numbers available (e.g. volunteers with a particular condition, or with a particular history, or on a particular prescription, or in a particular age group, or residing within a particular location or region).
 In the latter case no interrogation of health records is required since the volunteers’ postcode form part of the SHARE database; and there will be many instances where the nature of the research question posed also requires no additional knowledge about a volunteer’s health status.